OAAX-standard/OAAX/Illustrative example/README.md

 ## Part 2: Usage Example

-This part shows how to use the prebuilt OAX toolchain and runtime to demonstrate the conversion of a simple model and running it.
+This part shows how to use the prebuilt OAAX toolchain and runtime to demonstrate the conversion of a simple model and running it.

 ### Convert a model